 Visit Salmo Ski Hill

-The Salmo curling rink is full-sized and offers leagues for juniors (ages 7-18), ladies, men, and mixed leagues from November 1st to March 31st annually.
+The Salmo curling rink is a full-sized rink and offers leagues for juniors (ages 7-18), and ladies, men, and mixed leagues from November 1st to March 31st annually.
 A membership is $120.00 per season and $8 per night for drop-in.
 Contact the Salmo Valley Curling Rink Association for more details.

 Shambhala Music Festival

-Shambhala is an annual electronic music festival held during the first week of August at the Salmo River Ranch, a 500-acre (2.0 km2) cattle ranch.
-The festival lasts 3 days and 2 nights and offers a mix of music and art in nature.
+Shambhala is an annual electronic music festival held every August at the Salmo River Ranch, a 500-acre (2.0 km2) cattle ranch.
+The festival lasts 3 days and 2 nights and offers a fantastic mix of music and art in nature.
 The festival began in 1998 and has grown to become the largest and one of the longest running electronic music events in Canada.
 Visit the festival website for more information.

 Salmo Valley Youth Community Centre/Fitness Centre

-The Salmo Valley Youth & Community Centre (SVYCC) is a busy and active place!
-We have a Youth Centre with weekly drop in nights, an after school drop in program, an art studio, music studio, indoor skatebowl, Fitness Centre, a commercial kitchen and facility rentals.
+The Salmo Valley Youth & Community Centre (SVYCC) is a busy and active place featuring a full-size gymnasium, a fitness centre, meeting rooms and a commercial kitchen!
+We have a Youth Centre with weekly drop in nights, an after school drop-in program, an art studio, music studio, indoor skatebowl, summer programs for children and facility rentals for all.
 Phone 250-357-2320 to find out more information check out our website www.svycc.ca and like our Facebook page Salmo Valley Youth Community Centre.

 Fitness and Recreation classes are also offered through the RDCK’s Salmo & District Recreation Department.